rishinair05/rishinair05.github.io/another-page.md

 ---
 layout: default
 title: Homepage of Rishi Nair
+Description:
 ---

 ## Introduction

-Hello!
 My name is Rishi Nair and I am a grade 12 student and the University of Toronto Schools.
-I am interested in...
+I am interested in various aspects of mathematics with a particular emphasis on the applications of mathematics to physics and computer science.

-## Mathematics
+## Publications and Blog

 Knot Theory: I wrote an expository article on Knot Theory which was published in the Crux Mathematicorum (winner of the MathemAttic Article Contest).

-R.Nair, An Introduction to Knot Theory, Crux Mathematicorum, Vol. 48, No.4, 2022, pp. 199-207. https://cms.math.ca/publications/crux/issue/?volume=48&issue=4
+R.Nair, An Introduction to Knot Theory, Crux Mathematicorum, Vol. 48, No.4, 2022, pp. 199-207. [(link)] https://cms.math.ca/publications/crux/issue/?volume=48&issue=4

-Graph Theory:
+Blog Post on Graph Theory:

+Blog Post on Quantum Computing:

 ## Research Projects